-Action 13: Safe Schools Intervention Program (SSIP) Coaches, has been very effective in working with and supporting at-risk students, specifically in the area of gang intervention.
+Action #13 - Safe Schools Intervention Program (SSIP) Coaches, has been very effective in working with and supporting at-risk students, specifically in the area of gang intervention.
 These coaches work directly with students who exhibit gang behavior and affiliation, and support them with mentoring, and coaching.
 This work helps to provide a safer campus for all students in attendance.

-Action 14: This action has been effective in creating a safe environment for our student athletes by randomly drug testing them during their season of sport.
+Action #14 - This action has been effective in creating a safe environment for our student athletes by randomly drug testing them during their season of sport.
 Just as important, we also provide drug and alcohol counseling to those student athletes who test positive and all other students on campus who violate the district's drug and alcohol policy.
-This has been a much needed support for our students during the
+As we have seen an increase in the number of students using or possessing drugs and/or alcohol, there has been more need for these counseling services.